shafquat-quadar/openapi-odata/README.md

 # openapi-odata

-This project exposes an OData service as a FastAPI application.
-The server reads the OData `$metadata` document, dynamically creates Pydantic models and endpoints for each entity set, and exposes them via a generated OpenAPI 3.1 schema.
+This project implements a small MCP style bridge that exposes OData services via FastAPI.
+Metadata is stored in a SQLite database and parsed at runtime to create Pydantic models and routes.

 ## Usage